Itozee/Data-1202-1st-Project/README.md

 I started by removing all the commas in the Price column of the Cars_dim, then modified the datatype of the price column from TEXT TO INTEGER.

- # Operations Performed In the Transformations Phase

  - Join

   I performed the join function to show additional information regarding the cars.
 This involved using a left join which is the dimensions table (Cars_dim) and fact table (Cars_fact).

+- Data Loading
+Loading a cleaned and transformed dataset into a view in SQL offers several benefits.
+It helps provide a simplified and user-friendly way to access the data.
+It also helps when you need to perform similar complex transformations that you may have done before.
+I created a view of the joined tables and named the view 'Cars'.
+The view now represents a full dataset showing columns from Cars_dim and Cars_fact.

+- Questions Solved By The View

 - GROUP BY

-  By looking at the joined table, we can answer so many questions and make decisions based on the current conditions of the car.
+  By looking at the view (Cars), we can answer so many questions and make decisions based on the current conditions of the car.

 - Customer

   From the customer's perspective, when purchasing a car, he might ponder on what type of car to buy at a range of amount in mind.
-  This leads to the question of what the average cost of each type of car is ?
+  This leads to the question of what the average cost of each type of car is?
   The question gives the buyer a lead into what type of cars he would be more interested in.
   A group by was done to give the customer this insight.